durgadas311/cpnet-z80/README.md

 # cpnet-z80
-[CPNET-Z80](CPNET-Z80.md) is a port/implementation of DRI CPNET with drivers for the following
+[CPNET-Z80](CPNET-Z80.md) is a port/implementation of DRI CP/NET with drivers for the following
 environments:

 NIC | HBA | Description